Vada Chennai: Plot

 Anbu, a 20 year-old skilled carrom player, whose friend Siva often gets him to play bet matches.
 On the night Rajiv Gandhi is assassinated, the entire hamlet where Anbu lives loots nearby shops and makes away with various goods.
 A masked girl steals a sewing machine from Anbu, but he lets her go.
-The next morning, local cops, along with Thambi, come to recover the stolen goods.
-Despite having his goods returned, the shopkeeper is keen on filing a complaint against Anbu, as Anbu had hit him the previous night, under the pretext of not returning the sewing machine.
-Anbu, in turn, goes and accosts the girl, Padma, but she refuses to return it.
+The next morning, the local cops, along with Thambi, arrive to recover the stolen goods.
+Despite having his goods returned, the shopkeeper is keen on filing a complaint against Anbu, as he had hit him the previous night under the pretext of not returning the sewing machine.
+In turn, Anbu goes and accosts the girl Padma, but she refuses to return it.
 Anbu gets beaten up by the shopkeeper and loses badly in that year's carrom tournament.
 Anbu and Padma begin a relationship, during the course of which Anbu saves Guna from contract killers during a festival.
-The killers reveal that they are Senthil's men, and things only worsen between Guna and Senthil.
+The killers reveal that they are Senthil's men and things only worsen between Guna and Senthil.

-2000: Raju helps Anbu shift to the 7th Block after he cleverly smuggles in contraband for Raju.
+2000: Raju helps Anbu shift to the 7th block after he cleverly smuggles in contraband for Raju.
 Meanwhile, Senthil is still trying to harbour political aspirations through a local politician named Muthu, who is also in prison.